Neighborhood Guides

 Home Price Ranges

 As of early 2026, the median home price in Historic Downtown Wilmington is approximately $615K.
-The market is diverse, ranging from condos and smaller homes starting around $300K to fully restored historic mansions and riverfront properties exceeding $1.5 million.
+It’s a wide market by design: condos and smaller homes start around $300K, and fully restored historic mansions and riverfront properties run past $1.5 million.
+That spread reflects how much variety sits inside a relatively compact district, and it’s why two buyers with very different budgets can both find the right fit downtown.

-Events keep downtown lively year-round: the Azalea Festival, Riverfest, the Downtown Sundown Concert Series, gallery walks on Fourth Friday, and the Cucalorus Film Festival bring the community together.
+Events keep downtown lively year-round: the Azalea Festival, Riverfest, the Downtown Sundown Concert Series, gallery walks on Fourth Friday, and the Cucalorus Film Festival all bring the community together.
 The downtown farmers’ market is a Saturday morning institution.
+For a lot of our buyers, that built-in calendar is the part that makes a house feel like a neighborhood.

 Lifestyle & Community